Skip to contents

-This recipe demonstrates a simple workflow for a quantitative assay with external calibration and quality control samples, as used in e.g. in clinical chemistry or environmental analysis.
+This vignette demonstrates a simple workflow for a quantitative targeted assay with external calibration and quality control samples, as used in e.g. in clinical chemistry or environmental analysis.

 library(midar)